 Single page resume templates, such as the example above, also serve to remind you of what should be included in your resume.
 Starting with a blank slate can be overwhelming, as you're faced with unlimited decisions on what should be included as you apply for that dream job.

-To skip the hard work of building your resume from scratch in 2020, use one-page resume templates from Envato Elements and Envato's GraphicRiver.
-Quickly and easily update the one page resume template placeholders with your own experience and skills to make an impact.
+Looking to skip the hard work of building your resume from scratch in 2021?
+Use one-page resume templates from Envato Elements and GraphicRiver.
+Quickly and easily update the one page resume template placeholders with your own experience and skills.
 You won't have to worry about how to make a one page resume.

 In this round-up there are over 25 one-page resume templates that are the perfect way for your resume to stand out from the crowd.

-Stand Out in 2020 With One-Page Resume Templates (From Envato Elements)
+Stand Out in 2021 With One Page Resume Templates (From Envato Elements)

-If you want to tailor your one page CVs and resumes to match specific roles and industries or test different resume styles, then a one page resume template is a great choice for you.
-If you do lots of other design work, you'll also enjoy the wide array of design asset choices you get with a subscription to Envato Elements for a flat monthly fee:
+Do you want to tailor your single page resume template download to match specific roles and industries?
+Do you want to test different one pager CV formats?
+Then a one page resume template is a great choice for you.
+If you do lots of design work, you'll also enjoy the wide array of design asset choices you get with a subscription to Envato Elements for a flat monthly fee:

-Aside from resume and CV templates, you also get unlimited downloads of fonts, stock photos, and other design elements you may want to use on your resume.
+You'll find plenty of resume template one page ideas.
+You'll also get unlimited downloads of fonts, stock photos, and other design elements you may want to use on your resume.

-Grabbing a one-page CV or resume template for free online is tempting.
+Grabbing free one page resume examples is tempting.
 For a one page resume template, free is usually not a good deal.
-One page resume template free download files typically lack the design finesse and features of premium templates such as those that can be found on Envato Elements or in Envato Market.
+Free one page resume templates typically lack the features of premium templates from Envato Elements.
 A one page CV template free from licensing headaches too can save you a lot of time.

 Here's a quick look at just a few of the one-page resume templates that are included as a part of the Envato Elements library.

 We've got thousands of one page resume examples to choose from.
-Set your creativity free and choose the one-page resume format that best suits you and the job you're applying for, without spending hours putting your own design together, or waiting for inspiration to hit.
+Set your creativity free and choose the one-page resume format that best suits you.
+You don't need to spend hours putting your own design together, or waiting for inspiration to hit.
 And at one flat monthly rate, getting access to thousands of graphic templates won't break your budget.

-Elements offers a deep library of resume templates, and I've spent time rounding up some of the best options for one-page resume templates.
+Elements offers a deep library of single page resume template downloads.
+I've spent time rounding up some of the best options for one page resume templates.

 I suggest your resume use a one page format.
 Hiring managers' time is already limited in the amount of time they can spend on each resume.
 You may have only a few seconds to grab attention and show that you're an ideal candidate.

-Rest assured that a premium template from Envato Elements will make you stand out more than a candidate that chose a one page resume template that's free.
+Rest assured that a premium template from Envato Elements will make you stand out more than a free one page resume template.

 There are many one page resume downloads available, but let's look at the best of the best in the category.
 Download one today or sit back and enjoy the design inspiration from these one page resume examples.

 Timelines are a great way to connect your past experiences as a part of your history.
-In this 1-page resume template, you can list your prior jobs and showcase the skills that you gained at each stop.
+In this 1 page resume template, you can list your prior jobs and showcase the skills that you gained at each stop.
 If you're looking for a one page resume template Word friendly, InDesign friendly, and more, give this one a look.
-It comes in multiple formats.
+This one pager CV format comes in many formats.

 Luke is another minimalist, timeline-driven resume that you can use to craft the story of your past job experience.
-The bold design and use of accent colors in this compact single page resume template makes it one of the most visually appealing choices in this round-up.
+The bold design and use of accent colors in this compact single page resume template makes it one of the most visually appealing choices.
 This one page resume download has a few key features: